U.S. Imposes Sanctions On Turkey For Invasion Of Syria

 Statement from President Donald J. Trump Regarding Turkey's Actions in Northeast Syria pic.twitter.com/ZCQC7nzmME— Donald J. Trump (@realDonaldTrump) October 14, 2019

-The U.S. would consider ramping up the sanctions unless Turkey "is willing to embrace a ceasefire, come to the negotiating table and end the violence," said Treasury Secretary Steven Mnuchin.
+The U.S. would consider ramping up the sanctions unless Turkey "is willing to embrace a cease-fire, come to the negotiating table and end the violence," said Treasury Secretary Steven Mnuchin.

 The order comes amid strong criticism from within the president's own party over Washington's perceived abandonment of its Kurdish allies in Northern Syria and reports of executions of Kurdish militia captured by Turkish forces on the battlefield.